SinghTushar20/Learn-to-Code/06-Cool Things Computer Can't Do/03-Machine Learning/Readme.md

-## Data Analysis

-- Data analysis is a process of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.

-- Data Analysis Process

-  - Asking Questions
-  - Data Wrangling/Preprocessing
-  - Exploratory Data Analysis
-  - Drawing Conclusions
-  - Communicating Results

-- Data Preprocessing Tools

-  - Importing the dataset
-  - Taking care of missing data
-  - Encoding categorical data
-    - Encoding the Independent Variable
-    - Encoding the Dependent Variable
-  - Splitting the dataset into the Training set and Test set
-  - Feature Scaling

 ## What is ML

 - ML is the process of training a piece of software, called a **model**, to make useful predictions using a data set.
 This predictive model can then serve up predictions about previously unseen data.